OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-16.md

 ## 1 Corinthians 16:14

-Let all that you do be done in love.
+Let everything you do be done in love.

 ## 1 Corinthians 16:15